Phlebotomy Certification Rochester Hills, Michigan

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing related materials provided to you by the credentialing agency.
 Every agency has examination materials based on their competency exams.
 Be positive to study every day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the official exam.
-NPS provides full breakdown materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full breakdown materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the certification exam, your credentials are quickly inputted in the national registry and a digital copy of your official certification is made available in your account.
 Your digital copy, paired with your NPS transcripts, should be downloaded and printed for use as proof of certification.